jzako/articles/tunnel-ssh-over-ssl-for-data-forwarding.md

 1. Remote forwarding. (ssh -NFR 2222:localhost:22 a.b.c.d)
 1. Dynamic forwarding. (ssh -NfD 2222 a.b.c.d)

-Here what we need is using **dynamic forwarding** to build a **sockt proxy**.
+Here what we need is using **dynamic forwarding** to build a **socks proxy**.
 To achieve our goal, we have to prepare a remote server that could access services we need.

 > **Recommendation:** AWS EC2 has one year free charge, build your instance in a nearby region (singapore or japan for me).